How to Make Proffee (Protein Coffee)

 What protein powder should I use?

 When looking for a protein powder, I recommend choosing one with little to no added sugar and quality ingredients.
-For this recipe, stay away from any fruity flavors and stick with ones like vanilla, chocolate, caramel, or other flavors that would pair well in coffee.
+For this recipe, stay away from any fruity flavors of protein powderโ€”trust me they don’t taste good with coffee.
+Instead, stick with ones like vanilla, chocolate, caramel, or other flavors you commonly see at your local cafe.

 Here are some of my favorites: